 Parents: Aussie x Border Collie mix

-The Border Aussie famously combines two very similar dog breeds – the Border Collie and Australian Shepherd.
-Check out our comparison of two breeds to see why.
+The Border Aussie famously combines two very similar dog breeds – the Border Collie with the equally hard-working Australian Shepherd.
+Check out our comparison of two breeds to see why the two are so similar in temperament.

 Both parent breeds are some of the best herding dogs in the world.
-While the Border Collie specializes in herding sheep, the Aussie is known for herding cattle.
+While the Border Collie specializes in herding sheep, the Australian Shepherd is known for herding cattle.
+But both breeds are capable of herding both types of livestock.

 The Border Aussie, however, is undoubtedly an excellent herding dog as well!
 Expect the same lively personality and seemingly unlimited energy that both parent breeds have.